gregorykan/glass_lake/README.md

 high-level theses:

-- equivalence between PROOFS and PROGRAMS (Curry-Howard Isomorphism), but also DIALOGUES and GAMES
+- equivalence between PROOFS, PROGRAMS (Curry-Howard Isomorphism), but also DIALOGUES, GAMES and INTERACTIONS IN GENERAL
-- equivalence between normalization and reduction, i.e. the execution of a program (Curry-Howard Isomorphism)
+- equivalence between normalization and reduction, i.e. the execution of a program (Curry-Howard Isomorphism), as well as 'cut-elimination'
 - an interaction proceeds by a DESIGN, a sequence of proofs and counter-proofs (strategies)
 - not governed by a gain/success/win function, instead the game ends when players reach a situation where one of them endorses the move made by the other
 - language IS cut-elimination/normalization/reduction